Evolution of Human Running

 Between 5 and 7 million years ago, some African apes evolved adaptations enabling them to move about on 2 legs ("bipedalism") for short periods of time, supplementing their arboreal lifestyle.
 By about 1.8 million years ago, with Homo erectus, there was a second bipedal transition: these human ancestors had adapted to a life fully spent on the ground, covering distance with efficiency.
 These traits have been conserved through our own species.
 In fact, modern humans can run long distances, in the heat, at a variety of paces, better than almost any other animal on earth.
 This unique ability demands explanation.
 What pressures are responsible for this evolved ability?
 Have humans evolved to run long distances, or is our unique running ability a byproduct of adaptations for walking or other pressures?
 Either way, this conspicuous ability has an evolutionary history.

-Evolution of human running (papers that explicitly discuss running in extinct hominins)
+Evolution of human running (papers that explicitly discuss the evolution of running in humans and hominins)

 Start here!
 This paper, written by the world expert on the evolution of human endurance biology (who is also on my dissertation committee and provided the general framework for my dissertation project), is geared towards exercise science professionals who may lack a background in evolutionary biology.